 These notes are manufactured in Mysore, Karnataka.
 Much like the protests that rocked the Tata Nano manufacturing plant in Singur by Trinamool Congress workers, the unit manufacturing the note faced massive protests from the Aam Aadmi Party.
 It was led by Arvind Kejriwal, who openly claimed outside the factory, “Andar sab paisa bana rahe hain.”

-On the performance front, the new note is fantastic.
+On the performance front, the ₹2000 note is fantastic.
 You can feel the speed go up almost twofold in government offices and police stations.
-The new note is also great news for all Black Money holders.
+This note is also great news for all Black Money holders.
 The Black Money feature on it has been given a much needed upgrade.
 You can now store twice the amount of black money per note than the 1000 rupee note.

-Packed with great features and being the only one in its price point, certainly gives the new ₹2000 note an edge.
-But it remains to be seen how this product can hold its own when Pakistan and China start producing the cheaper ₹2000 near the border areas.
-All in all, the note is a great package to take the market by storm.
-Its sheer value for money and will ensure you get maximum bang for the buck, especially if you enrage someone by not paying them the 2000 bucks you owe.
+Packed with great features and being the only one in its price point, certainly gives the ₹2000 note an edge.
+But I suppose this product couldn’t hold its own when Pakistan and China started producing the cheaper ₹2000 near the border areas.
+All in all, this note was a great package: It is sheer value for money and will ensure you get maximum bang for the buck, especially if you enrage someone by not paying them the 2000 bucks you owe.